Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

-Have the client identify, preferably writing it down, what they like about their current job/career – what works for them and what doesn’t.
+Have the client identify, preferably by writing it down, what they like about their current job/career – what works for them and what doesn’t.
 Get them to think about everything from the actual tasks, to location, office set up, pay, the people they work with, prospects, etc. etc.

 And if it does turn out they need to change careers, they will have a much clearer idea of their best direction.
 You can see an actual case study on how this happened for a client of mine in the second example in these actual career coaching case studies

-This tip is about weight loss goals.
 Often when clients are deciding on their big career or business goals for a coaching session they slip in "and I could do with losing some weight".

 And if your coaching niche is health and fitness, then this scenario is almost a given.

-I’ve found that the way to do this is to make sure that each person involved has a personal benefit or goal that they will achieve if the team or company goal is reached.
+The way to do this is to make sure that each person involved has a personal benefit or goal that they will achieve if the team or company goal is reached.

 So when working with such a group the coaching should include helping each person in the group identify a “what’s in it for me?” reason.